-The records of all planning applications from 1 April 2021 to 31 December 2021 were transferred in January 2022 from a live database.
+The records of all planning applications from 1 April 2022 to 30 June 2022 were transferred in July 2022 from a live database.
 This included all live planning applications in the Northern Ireland Planning Portal.
 The data were validated by Analysis, Statistics and Research Branch (ASRB) which involved quality checks and inspection of the coding of classifications in the Planning Portal.
 Local councils and the Department were provided with their own headline planning statistics as part of the quality assurance process.
-On completion of ASRB and planning authority validation, a final extract was taken in February 2022.
-Quarterly data for 2021/22 are regarded as provisional and will retain this status until the annual report of the 2021/22 is published in July 2022.
+On completion of ASRB and planning authority validation, a final extract was taken in August 2022.
+Quarterly data for 2022/23 are regarded as provisional and will retain this status until the annual report is published in July 2023.